zombozo12/tinder-dealls/technical_writing.md

 | LinkedIn              | https://linkedin.com/in/wigunarrr          |

 ## Background / Problem Statement
 Tinder-like API is a technical test from Dealls.
-This API is used to find a match between two users.
-This API is built using Go and PostgreSQL.
+This API is using modified Clean Architecture that I learned when I was a Software Engineer at Tokopedia.
+Using Golang, Redis, and PostgreSQL as the main technology stack, this API is a great example of how to create a great API using Golang.

 ## Goals
 1. Create a Tinder-like API